 When simmering SLOWLY, add the meatballs.
 Let simmer for 15 min.

 Add the escarole and let simmer meld.
 Make sure to mix around so submerged.

 Turn the soup off and let it rest for at least an hour (hopefully more!)
 THIS MAKES A HUGE DIFFERENCE.
 If you eat the soup now, it will have less flavor.
 The meatballs and escarole need to 'marry' into the broth.

 When ready to eat, boil your pasta of choice.
 Clearly I made with tortellini, but if that's too heavy for you, use something else (traditionally served with dittalini or pearl couscous).
 UNDERCOOK THE PASTA.

-Add pasta to your bowl of warm asoup and garnish with olive oil.
+Add pasta to your bowl of warm soup and garnish with olive oil and Parmesan cheese.